microsoft/rushstack.io-website/pages/api/api-documenter.pluginfeature.md

 |  Method | Modifiers | Description |
 |  --- | --- | --- |
 |  [onInitialized()](./api-documenter.pluginfeature.oninitialized.md) |  | This event function is called after the feature is initialized, but before any processing occurs. |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `PluginFeature` class.